 Daphna Bassok, associate director of EdPolicyWorks, is a member of the 2016 AEFP Board of Directors and served as the awards co-chair.
 She will take an active role in the first general session and presentation of awards.

 Other EdPolicyWorks researchers presenting at AEFP include faculty Luke Miller, Dan Player, Ben Castleman, Anisah Waite, and Daphna Bassok as well as graduate students Veronica Katz, Frank Perrone, Scott Latham, Zach Sullivan, Katharine Meyer, Aliza Husain, and Michael LaForest.
 Please visit the AEFP conference website for a copy of the full program.

 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-James H. Wyckoff Professor, Director, EdPolicyWorksPeter Youngs Professor of EducationJulia Jackson Cohen Associate Professor of EducationLuke C. Miller Research Associate ProfessorDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions Lab
+James H. Wyckoff Professor, Director, EdPolicyWorksPeter Youngs Professor of EducationJulia Jackson Cohen Associate Professor of EducationLuke C. Miller Research Associate ProfessorDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions Lab